EndPointCorp/end-point-blog/2020/03/25/what-is-sharepoint.html.md

 On the other hand, on-premises SharePoint Server licensing is very expensive, especially if you wish to design for high availability and create a well-balanced SharePoint server farm.
 This requires CALs (Client Access Licenses) as well.
 But the cloud licensing model is very attractive in pricing, especially if you are planning to move your organization’s Exchange email into the Office 365 offering because SharePoint licensing is included in the top two Business tiers and all the Enterprise licensing plans.

 Over the years I have helped many small- to medium-sized businesses create their intranets using both on-prem SharePoint servers and the SharePoint Online offering, mostly to leverage document management features and their content search capabilities.
-SharePoint is very good at indexing all Microsoft Office formats, data and metadata allowing for the inclusion of custom extended tags that can be applied to files and folders to further categorize them and make them easy to organize and find.
+SharePoint is very good at indexing all Microsoft Office formats, data and metadata, allowing for the inclusion of custom extended tags that can be applied to files and folders to further categorize them and make them easy to organize and find.
 It also indexes content and metadata from readable PDF format.

 Because the environment is highly customizable or “brandable”, companies quickly expand on its use once they are introduced to its basic capabilities.
 I’m often surprised by how creative non-technical staff can be as they come up with new ways to use the platform.

-SharePoint is also a secure way to share documents on a variety of devices including mobile, via the web, leveraging Active Directory or SAML compliant single-sign on (SSO) services like OKTA, OneLogin, or Duo for authentication.
-The framework has its own content permission groups capabilities that are simple to manage without giving content-managers access to AD or auth servers.
+SharePoint is also a secure way to share documents on a variety of devices including mobile, via the web, leveraging Active Directory or SAML compliant single-sign on (SSO) services like Okta, OneLogin, or Duo for authentication.
+The framework has its own content permission group capabilities that are simple to manage without giving content-managers access to AD or auth servers.
 This framework is attractive because it provides, without much training, the ability for employees to create and share content with granular permissions, manage data and custom lists, and create individual web pages or entire sites within the Portal.

 Let’s discuss SharePoint Sites.
 SharePoint allows users with permissions to create individual pages or entire “Team Sites” to organize and secure content with permissions that the site creator can define.
 The ability to create content and assign these permissions within the organization or with external partners or customers can be delegated by an administrator to team leaders who wish to control their own content.
 However, global administrators retain the control to secure the company’s data and intellectual property via built-in tools, policies, auditing, and alerts.
 There is also a reporting system for compliance reporting.